Imperial War Museum missing 500 objects ‘shouldn’t cause alarm’ – minister

 “We know where things were, and could identify if they were lost, misplaced or stolen,” she added.

-British Museum’s interim director Sir Mark Jones disclosed to MPs on Wednesday, during the CMS committee, that one million artefacts are unregistered at the London-based attraction.
+The British Museum’s interim director, Sir Mark Jones, disclosed to MPs on Wednesday, during the CMS committee hearing, that one million artefacts at the London-based attraction are unregistered.

-He also said there is increased security measures including governing access to strong rooms and some 350 missing items are in the process of being returned.
+He also said there are increased security measures, including governing access to strongrooms, and some 350 missing items are in the process of being returned.

+An Imperial War Museum spokesman said the lost items “date from many years or even decades ago, long before our current collections management systems were put in place”.

+The statement added: “They are also typically low-value, mass-produced items – for example, 156 maps, 39 photographic negatives, 23 video tapes and 38 posters – and in most cases we still have duplicates or digitised versions.